What To Do When You’re Charged With A White Collar Crime

 At Stanton D. Levenson, P.A.
-Law Offices, in Pittsburgh, I am an attorney who firmly believes in helping professionals like yourself minimize the negative impact a serious criminal charge can have on their lives.
+Law Offices, in Pittsburgh, we are attorneys who firmly believe in helping professionals like yourself minimize the negative impact a serious criminal charge can have on their lives.
 With decades of experience defending clients against life-altering criminal charges, our father-daughter defense team of Stanton D. Levenson and Amy B. Levenson Jones strives to provide high-level defense services that focus on obtaining the best results possible for you and your situation.

 Defending You Against White Collar Charges

 White collar crimes can run the gamut of everything from fraud to embezzlement.
 While things like corporate crimes are often markedly different from securities fraud, these allegations typically share a few defining characteristics.
 In white collar cases, the government typically alleges that the offense was:

 - Motivated by financial gain

 - Committed under the pretense of valid business activities

 - Intentionally deceitful or abusive

 What happens if you’re charged and convicted?
 Even though you may have a mental image of white collar offenders enjoying lives of relative luxury, federal prison is no country club.
 Those who go through punishments such as long-term incarceration or fines rarely come out better for having done so.
 At Stanton D. Levenson, P.A.
 Law Offices, our goal as your legal counsel is to help you mount a strong defense against these allegations and obtain positive results in the face of seemingly insurmountable odds.